Linux-Alex/HP-Victus-Linux-sleep-mode-hibernation/README.md

 - Storage: 512GB SSD
 - Graphics: NVIDIA GeForce RTX 3050
 - Display: 15.6" FHD
-- Operating System: Kubuntu 23.10
+- Operating System: Kubuntu 23.10 (also tested on Kubuntu 24.04)

 ## Solution
 To resolve the issue, follow these steps: